As a coach, you’re in a unique position.

 Okay, let’s be honest, there are a lot of great coaches doing great things out there, whittling down this list was hard.
 However, here are five who aren’t going down the usual coaching route but are still changing the world for the better:

 1. Dr Joanna Martin – One of many™

 One of many™ helps women realise their awesome potential, turning them into business leaders with the power to make a massive impact on the world.

-Why they’re awesome: Dr Joanna Martin was a coach for many years before she even envisioned One of many™, one of the fastest-growing women’s community groups in the UK.
+Why she’s awesome: Dr Joanna Martin was a coach for many years before she even envisioned One of many™, one of the fastest-growing women’s community groups in the UK.